efloresz/ConcertAdmission/README.md

 # ConcertAdmission
-* This program determines if a user is granted concert admissions based on data input validation.
+* This program determines if user is granted concert admissions based on data input validation.
 * The program calculates the ticket price based on the number of tickets purchased.

 # What I Learned: